Skip to main content

 Hobbies: Woodworking, camping, gardening/landscaping, fixing up furniture, home repairs, working with rescue horses

-Why IU Med-Peds?
-IU Med-Peds is a large and tight-knit community that has a strong presence in both Indianapolis and Indiana more broadly.
+Residency Reflection: IU med-peds is a large and tight-knit community that has a strong presence in both Indianapolis and Indiana more broadly.
 The multitude of hospital systems we work at provides a well-rounded education in both pediatric and adult medicine, and sets a strong foundation for future practice.

 Read Bio